dylandoamaral/qush/README.md

 the commit respect the following template "[project] action: message"

+by default, acp will use the default preset

-the first argument is the action, here is the mapping of this argument:
+the first argument is the action, here is the mapping of this argument for the default preset:
 - a => add
 - d => delete
 - r => replace
 - f => fix
 - s => setup

-the second argument is the target, here is the mapping of this argument:
+the second argument is the target, here is the mapping of this argument for the default preset:
 - d => documentation
 - t => test
 - p => project